nshakedsl/Pitputit3/README.md

 2. Ofir Gurvits
 3. Naama Matzliach

-This reposetory, is a React App.
-There are 3 pages:
+The reposetories, is a React App and android projects" There are 3 pages:
 1. SignUp page.
 2. Login page.